 Skip to contents

 The zero operator maps any function to the zero function (which maps anything to zero).
-To test for being zero, use spray::is.zero(); package idiom would be is.zero().
+To test for something being zero, use spray::is.zero(); package idiom would be is.zero().

 Usage